shmeleva/Messaging-App-For-Android/README.md

 * **notifyNewMessage** - a cloud function that notifies users by push notification that he or she has a new message.

 * **notifyAddedToChat** - a cloud function that sends push notification when a new users is added to existing group chat

+## Backend databases security rules

+### The security rules are set accordingly

+- users - only authorized users can read, update users collection and there is a validation for username to be unique

+- usernames - only the owner can change the username

+- tokens - owner can write a token to the tokens collection

+- chats - if the chat hasn't been created yet, we allow read so there is a way to check this and create it; if it already exists, then authenticated user (specified by auth.id) must be in $key/members to write

+- chatMessages - chatMessage can be read/written only by users who are in members list of the chat